Course Listings

 Critically examines the relationship between social difference and narratives and practices of power in historical and contemporary African publics.
 Race and Ethnicity are the key axes of social difference that will be examined.
 Other axes of difference such as gender, sexuality, class, caste, generation and nationality will also be examined through points of intersection with race and ethnicity.

 This course deals with the scholarship on gender and sexuality in African history.
-The central themes of the course will be changes and continuities in gender performance and the politics of gender and sexual difference within African societies, the social, political, and economic processes that have influenced gender and sexual identities, and the connections between gender, sexuality, inequality, and activism at local, national, continental, and global scales.
+The central themes of the course will be changes and continuities in gender performance and the politics of gender and sexual difference within African societies, the social, political, and economic processes that have influenced gender and sexual identities, and the connections between gender, sexuality, inequality, and activism at local, national, continental, and global scales

-HIST BC3791 Lagos: From Pepper Farm to Megacity.
-4 points.
+HIST BC3791 Lagos: From the Pepperfarm to the Megacity.
+4.00 points.

 Not offered during 2023-2024 academic year.